Zakaria-Fakhri/BFS-Maze-Solver/README.md

 3.run solve_maze.py to find the shortest path

-4.The output will be the shortest path from the start_node to the end_node as a list of tuppels(the tuppels represent the coordination), or None if no path exists.
+4.The output will be the shortest path from the start_node to the end_node as a list of tuppels(the tuppels represent the coordinations), or None if no path exists.
   For example (from 1. the output Will be ) :
       Shortest path in the maze: